 Toddlers are so caught up and interested in the simplest things like daisies or cats.
 Like Olivia here there were some cats hanging out where we were and she could of looked at them all day.
 It always reminds me to enjoy the simple things too.

-For these reasons I love photographing toddlers and its why I really enjoyed this family photoshoot hanging out in Islington, North London.
+For these reasons I love photographing toddlers and its why I really enjoyed hanging out on this family in Islington, North London.
 Being shown the sights by Olivia, who was enjoying using her own feet to get around, not long after she had her First Birthday.

 A family photoshoot when your baby is one or just turned one doesn’t have to be a cake smash.
 It’s a milestone worth celebrating.
 You’ve made it through the baby year and now you are embarking on the toddler years.